Management of Synchronous Locally Advanced Oropharyngeal Carcinoma and Early-Stage Esophageal Carcinoma in a Tertiary Cancer Center: A Case Report

 Abstract

-Risk factors for squamous cell carcinomas (SCCs) of the head and neck (HN) and oesophagus are similar.
-As such, synchronous primary tumors in these areas are not entirely uncommon.
-Definitive chemoradiation (CRT) is standard care for locally advanced HNSCC and is a preferred option for inoperable oesophageal SCC.
+Background: Risk factors for squamous cell carcinomas (SCCs) of the head and neck (HN) and esophagus are similar, making synchronous primary tumors in these areas not entirely uncommon.
+Definitive chemoradiation (CRT) is the standard of care for locally advanced HNSCC and is a preferred option for inoperable esophageal SCC.
 Simultaneous treatment of both primaries with CRT can present technical challenges.
-We report a case of synchronous oropharyngeal and oesophageal SCC primary tumors treated simultaneously with definitive chemoradiotherapy.

 Introduction